Prostate Cancer

 • LHRH (also called gonadotropin-releasing hormone, or GnRH) is produced by an area of the brain called the hypothalamus.
 This hormone stimulates the pituitary gland to produce luteinising hormone (LH), which in turn stimulates the testicles to produce testosterone.

 • LHRH agonists (also called GnRH agonists) are drugs that cause the pituitary gland to produce extra LH.
 Eventually the pituitary gland stops responding to the LHRH agonist and the pituitary stops releasing LH.
 As a result, the testicles stop producing testosterone.
-The lowered amount of testosterone then slows the growth of prostate cancer cells.
+The lowered amount of testosterone then slows the growth of prostate cancer cells (known as chemical castration or medical castration).

-• When the patient takes LHRH agonists for the first time, a temporary rise in testosterone that lasts for about a week may be caused, known as a tumour flare reaction.
+• When the patient takes LHRH agonists for the first time, there may be a temporary rise in testosterone that lasts for about a week, known as a tumour flare reaction.
 It may cause symptoms to worsen for a few weeks.
 The doctor will likely prescribe another type of hormonal therapy called an anti-androgen to help prevent a tumour flare reaction.
 Anti-androgens are usually started at the same time as LHRH agonists and are taken for a few weeks.

 • LHRH antagonists (also called GnRH antagonists) are drugs that stop the pituitary gland from producing LH.
 This causes the testicles to stop producing testosterone, which slows the growth of prostate cancer cells.